hfco/hfc/README.md

 out how to be a success in the (mostly academic) functional programming community of the time

 - don't compromise on core principles - non-strictness, strong typing, purity, type inference
-- provide a rich, powerful and compact syntax
+- provide a rich, powerful, compact but familiar syntax
--
+- make it easy to experiment with new features

 Making Haskell production ready was more of a challenge, but one that Kevin Hammond took on with Simon Peyton Jones and others.
 Key issues were to: